 Submit forms in person or by mail to: 11 English St, Petaluma, 94952; or by email to: [email protected].

 Substantial rehabilitation for health and safety.
 Require Notice 6N: – English | Español

 If you have provided your tenant with the Notice of Termination, you may not collect rent beyond the intended move-out date.

-If Landlord terminates a tenancy without cause (to permanently remove a unit from the market, owner to occupy a unit, or for substantial rehabilitation) the tenant is entitled to relocation assistance.
+If Landlord terminates a tenancy for “No-fault” (to permanently remove a unit from the market, owner to occupy a unit, for substantial rehabilitation, or government order) the tenant is entitled to relocation assistance.
 The assistance can be a direct payment or credit towards payments due.

 Amount of relocation assistance: